risktoollib/RTL/README.md

   + ICE_NybotCoffeeSugarCocoaFutures and ICE_NybotCoffeeSugarCocoaFutures_continuous.
   + Morningstar_FX_Forwards.
   + ... see `?getPrice` for up to date selection and examples.
++ `chart_zscore()` supports seasonality adjusted analysis of residuals, particularly useful when dealing with commodity stocks and/or days demand time series with trends as well as non-constant variance across seasonal periods.

 ## Data Sets

 Accessible via `data(datsetname)`